correlllab/EROM/za_Notes/LUMP.md

 # [L]imited [U]R5 [M]otion [P]lanner

 # 2025-09-08, Caching
-- [ ] Cache good configs - Promote
+- [x] Cache good configs - Promote
-- [ ] Cache bad configs - Penalize
+- [x] Cache bad configs - Penalize (Optional)
-	- [ ] How to catch them? -> The config we were going to on a `KeybaordInterrupt`
+	- [x] How to catch them? -> The config we were going to on a `KeybaordInterrupt`

 # 2025-07-16, PROBLEMS

 ## Search is PAINFUL!
 - [x] Begin the search with a Bird's Eye View!
 - [x] TEST Bird's Eye Init Search!
-- [ ] There are two reasons for object search
+- [x] There are two reasons for object search
+	- No, I wrote the loop the wrong way for this to be intuitive
-	- [ ] Action Failure: Erase cache
+	- [x] Action Failure: Erase memory
-	- [ ] Determ Failure: Retain Cache
+	- [x] Determ Failure: Retain Cache
 ## COLLISIONS && SINGULARITIES!
 - [x] Add planar collision object type
 - [x] Add table collision plane